-Josh Rathkamp's first collection of poetry, Some Nights No Cars At All, was published by Ausable Press and is now distributed by Copper Canyon.
-He has been named a Virginia G. Piper writing fellow.
-His work has received many awards and has appeared in numerous literary journals, including Indiana Review, Painted Bride Quarterly, Fugue, Meridian, Passages North, Puerto Del Sol, Gulf Coast, Sycamore Review, and Verse Daily.
-He is currently the Coordinator of Creative Writing at Mesa Community College.
+Josh Rathkamp’s first collection of poetry, Some Nights No Cars At All, was published by Ausable Press and is now distributed by Copper Canyon.
+His work has appeared in numerous literary journals and public art projects, including most recently American Poetry Review, Arts and Letters, Poet Lore, and Rattle.
+He is the Director of the Creative Writing Program at Mesa Community College.

 The Night the Tigers Beat the Yankees

 All I saw was one member of Earth

 with a lead singer just good enough

 to keep us there,

 If I wasn't almost broke,